KTH/devops-course/contributions/open/aeri3-egedda/README.md

               ^
 ```

 `ultrajson` is written in C but comes with bindings for Python.
 It is clear from the `stderr` outputs that the error lies in the more user friendly layer of `ultrajson`, `ujson4c`.
-A Python scipt using the bindings was written aiming to recreate the crashes discovered during fuzzing:
+[A Python script](ultrajson_verify_crashes.py) using the bindings was written aiming to recreate the crashes discovered during fuzzing:

 ##### ultrajson Bug Recreation Script
 ```python